-In June 2016, the university extended a stand by letter of credit agreement, dated May 1, 2008, as amended by a First Amendment agreement dated August 1, 2010 and a Second Amendment agreement dated June 28, 2013, in the amount of outstanding bond principal plus 35 days interest equal to \$21,463,257 to provide credit enhancement and liquidity support for certain General Revenue Refunding Bonds, Series 2008A.
-The expiration date of the stand by Letter of Credit is July 1, 2019.
+On June 6, 2019, the university signed a new stand by Letter of Credit agreement with a new counter party in the amount of outstanding bond principal plus 35 days interest equal to \$21,004,500 to provide credit enhancement and liquidity support for certain General Revenue Refunding Bonds, Series 2008A.
+The expiration date of the stand by Letter of Credit is July 3, 2024.
+The previous stand by letter of credit agreement was signed on May 1, 2008, amended by a First Amendment agreement dated August 1, 2010, amended by a Second Amendment agreement dated June 28, 2013 and amended by a Third Amendment agreement dated June 30, 2016.
+The expiration date of the previous stand by Letter of Credit is July 1, 2019.